Program dates: June 23-27, 2014. The program runs daily from 9:00 a.m. until approximately 3:00 p.m. with a break for lunch.

-Click here to download the program application form.
+Click here to access the on-line registration form.

 Participants in this workshop will receive a template that will guide them through the process of conceptualizing a dissertation.
 Facilitators will provide on-going feedback as participants complete the elements of the template.
 Participants will have the opportunity to leave the workshop with a completed template that is customized for their own research topic.
 By the end of the workshop, participants will: